March 8th, 2011 Posted 7:00 pm

 “To me a bicycle is a machine of magic … taking me on to the ways of satisfied happiness; giving to me the good friendship I enjoy with others, and to share with me the delights and ecstasies of the outdoors.
 It gives to me the pleasures of mingling the past with the present … always discovering … always learning.
 Above all it gives to me also, memories to cherish and store inwardly, as I wheel my ways on joyous days … such a day has been today.”
 Albert Winstanley 1917-2012

 Planning and riding a SFNR makes me think and these thoughts can sometimes be profound.
 I re-read Kurt Vonnegut’s Cat’s Cradle recently.
 I found my perfect motto or aphorism for SFNR

 “Peculiar travel suggestions are dancing lessons from God” Book of Bokonon

-The new 2015-2016 season is now being planned.
-Rides up to November are flagged below.
-They will eventually go up on Future Sheffield FNR page, but take note, these plans may change so get on the email list (firstname.lastname@example.org) or like the fb page.
+The rides for 2015-2016 season is now planned (as far as anything is with SFNR).
+They are on the Future Sheffield FNR page, but take note, these plans may change so get on the email list (firstname.lastname@example.org) or like the fb page.
 SFNR is also on twitter as @sheffieldfnr.
 Usually anouncements only.